Dodecahedral prism: Structure

 The dodecahedral prism consists of two dodecahedra connected to each other via 12 pentagonal prisms.
 The pentagonal prisms are joined to each other via their square faces.

 Projections

 The pentagonal-prism-first orthographic projection of the dodecahedral prism into 3D space has a decagonal envelope (see diagram).
 Two of the pentagonal prisms project to the center of this volume, each surrounded by 5 other pentagonal prisms.
 They form two sets (each consisting of a central pentagonal prism surrounded by 5 other non-uniform pentagonal prisms) that cover the volume of the decagonal prism twice.
 The two dodecahedra project onto the decagonal faces of the envelope.

 The dodecahedron-first orthographic projection of the dodecahedral prism into 3D space has a dodecahedral envelope.
-The two dodecahedral cells project onto the entire volume of this envelope, while the 12 decagonal prismic cells project onto its 12 pentagonal faces.
+The two dodecahedral cells project onto the entire volume of this envelope, while the 12 pentagonal prism cells project onto its 12 pentagonal faces.